NREL/EnergyPlus/design/FY2021/NFP-SimplifiedProcedure/NFP-SimplifiedProcedure.md

 In the `SingleDuctAirTerminal::SizeSys` function (where terminal air flow sizing calculations for single duct terminals are done), code will be added to retrieve the system OA method associated with each terminal (through `state.dataSize->SysSizInput`).
 Code will be added in that same function to determine the zone minimum airflow if the selected system OA method is the new OA method (`DataSizing::SOAM_SP`). `FixedMinAirDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Fixed`) will be calculated by retrieving the values for `VozClgByZone` and `VozHtgByZone` and multiplying the larger of the two by 1.5. `MinAirFlowFracDes` (when `ZoneMinAirFracMethod == MinFlowFraction::Constant`) will be calculated similarly (and divided by `MaxAirVolFlowRate`).
 ### PIUs
 The same approach as previously described will be used in `SizePIU`. `MinPriAirFlowFracDes` will be determined by multiplying the larger of the two `VozClgByZone` and `VozHtgByZone` air flows by 1.5.
+## Reporting
+New variables will be created to store data used to populate the new columns described in the Output Description section of the NFP.

 ## Ventilation Optimization
 The ventilation optimization calculations are done in the `VentilationMechanicalProps::CalcMechVentController` function in `MixedAir.cc`.
 The system OA flow for the VRP is calculated as follows: `SysOA = SysOAuc / SysEv;`.
 As mentioned in ASHRAE Standard 90.1 and Guideline 36, the calculated OA flow should be equal or smaller to the design OA flow.
 The design OA flow will be retrieved from `state.dataSize->FinalSysSizing` and the system OA flow will be set to the minimum of the design air flow rate and the recalculated air flow.